facebookresearch/miniF2F/README.md

 ### Isabelle

 Each file contains the problem statement defined as a theorem whose name must match the file name, optionally with a proof for it as well as the necessary imports.

 The `isabelle` folder is released under the Apache License.

+### Informal

+Each file contains the problem statement and the proof written in natural mathematical language.
+The data come from the following sources: (1) The MATH dataset (2) The Art of Problem Solving website (3) Albert Qiaochu Jiang, Timothée Lacroix, Guillaume Lample, Sean Welleck, Jiacheng Liu, and Marie-Anne Lachaux.

 ## Code of Conduct and Contributions